 2016A-3 Capital Projects Fund - The Capital Projects Fund accounts for the proceeds from Long-Term debt issued in 2016 through Series 2016 A-3 Capital Improvement Revenue and Refunding Bonds for the acquisition or construction of major infrastructure within the District.
+This fund was discontinued during the current year.

 2019 Capital Projects Fund - The Capital Projects Fund accounts for the proceeds from long-term debt issued in 2019 for the acquisition or construction of major infrastructure within the District.

-b.
+This fund was discontinued during the current year b.
 Enterprise Major Fund